Always wear your seat belt when travelling in your vehicle. You must also comply with the legislation of the particular country you are in.

-- Sit well back in your seat (having first removed your coat or jacket).
+- Sit well back in your seat (having removed your coat or jacket etc.).
 This is essential to ensure your back is positioned correctly;

 - adjust the distance between the seat and the pedals.
-Your seat should be as far back as possible while still allowing you to depress the clutch pedal fully.
+Your seat should be as far back as possible while still allowing you to fully depress the pedals.
 The seatback should be adjusted so that your arms are slightly bent when you hold the steering wheel;

 - adjust the position of your headrest.
 For maximum safety, your head must be as close as possible to the headrest;

 - adjust the height of the seat.
 This adjustment allows you to select the seat position which offers you the best possible view ;

 - adjust the position of the steering wheel.

 Sit with your back firmly against the seatback.

 Shoulder strap 1 should be as close as possible to the base of the neck but not on it.